Key findings

 VHY, Vanguard Australian Shares High Yield ETF

 VHY targets ASX-listed companies with higher forecast dividend yields than the broader market.
 It excludes A-REITs and caps any single industry at 40% of the fund and any single company at 10%.
-With only 79 holdings compared to VAS's 311, VHY is a more concentrated bet on income-producing sectors.
+With only 73 holdings compared to VAS's 316, VHY is a more concentrated bet on income-producing sectors.
+For a full breakdown of yield, franking and holdings, see the VHY ETF review.

 Who typically uses VHY: Investors in or approaching retirement who prioritise income over total return, or those who specifically want to maximise franking credits from dividend-heavy Australian companies.